kaustav202/kaustav202/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Kaustav;Full+stack+web+developer...;Data+Science+Enthusiast...;Tech+Blogger...;Active+Open+Source+Contributor..."/>

  <p>- <i>A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
 Able to perform well in a team.
 Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.
-Also regularly write technical content and articles for various popular tech sites.</i></p>
+Also regularly write technical blogs and articles for various popular tech sites.</i></p>